-Habitat II emphasised the need to combat the deterioration of living conditions within human settlements, which is needed to address unsustainable consumption and production patterns; population changes, including changes in structure and distribution, considering the tendency towards
+63. Habitat II emphasized the need to combat the deterioration of living conditions within human settlements, which is needed to address unsustainable consumption and production patterns; population changes, including changes in structure and distribution, considering the tendency towards excessive population concentration.
+Furthermore, the lack of basic infrastructure and services and adequate planning, growing insecurity and violence, environmental degradation, and increased vulnerability to disasters need to be addressed.

-HABITAT II also strengthened to extend adequate infrastructure, public services and employment opportunities to rural areas in order to enhance their attractiveness, develop an integrated network of settlements and minimize rural-to-urban migration.
+64. Habitat II also strengthened to extend adequate infrastructure, public services and employment opportunities to rural areas in order to enhance their attractiveness, develop an integrated network of settlements and minimize rural-to-urban migration.
 Habitat II promoted full accessibility for people with disabilities, as well as gender equality in policies, programmes and projects for shelter and sustainable human settlements development.

-d.
 Criteria

-In keeping with the vision of urban services and transport that was expressed in Section 1, the following values and criteria have to be kept in mind when designing and implementing urban mobility policies.
+65. In keeping with the vision of urban services and transport that was expressed in Section 1, the following values and criteria have to be kept in mind when designing and implementing urban mobility policies.

-- A key criterion for the selection of policy priorities relates to striking a balance between individual and collective goals.
-From an urban services and transport point of view, most of the policies previously adopted have favoured individual goals over collective goals. - Sustainable growth should be at the core of urban service and mobility policy.
+66. A key criterion for the selection of policy priorities relates to striking a balance between individual and collective goals.
+From an urban services and transport point of view, most of the policies previously adopted have favoured individual goals over collective goals.

+67. Sustainable growth should be at the core of urban service and mobility policy.
 Sustainability can foster the streamlining of policies to provide better urban services and more public transport using clean fuel technologies.
-Furthermore, as discussed above, urban services and transport should act as a lever for growth, and policy-makers should ensure that sustainable urban services and mobility also leads to economic growth. - Equity and affordability should be observed in all service- and mobility-related policies, because access to urban opportunities should be provided equitably.
-This criterion is particularly salient in the wider context of favouring social integration and inclusion, and it is important to note that good urban services and public transport connections strongly favour the development and improvement of the human capital within cities. - A key criteria for a balanced and integrated approach to deliver on the SDGs and climate targets is to mobilise stakeholders and resources for all urban services, strengthen the administrative structures through capacity-building and develop workable governance structures to boost implementation action. - Decentralisation is the prerequisite to deliver urban services applying the principle of subsidiarity, giving responsibilities and resources to the appropriate level of government, putting cities and municipalities at the heart of urban service delivery.
-Investment decisions can then be based on criteria such as equality, fit-for-purpose service delivery, resilience, the generation of economic and social opportunities and cost-recovery considerations.
+Furthermore, as discussed above, urban services and transport should act as a lever for growth, and policymakers should ensure that sustainable urban services and mobility also leads to economic growth.

+68. Equity and affordability should be observed in all service- and mobilityrelated policies, because access to urban opportunities should be provided equitably.
+This criterion is particularly salient in the wider context of favouring social integration and inclusion, and it is important to note that good urban services and public transport connections strongly favour the development and improvement of the human capital within cities.

+69. A key criteria for a balanced and integrated approach to deliver on the Sustainable Development Goals and climate targets is to mobilize stakeholders and resources for all urban services, strengthen the administrative structures through capacity-building and develop workable governance structures to boost implementation action.

+70. Decentralization is the prerequisite to deliver urban services applying the principle of subsidiarity, giving responsibilities and resources to the appropriate level of government, putting cities and municipalities at the heart of urban service delivery.
+Investment decisions can then be based on criteria such as equality, fit-forpurpose service delivery, resilience, the generation of economic and social opportunities and cost-recovery considerations.

-3.2 Policy priorities
+B. Policy priorities

-Based on these overarching targets, policy priorities arise to deliver the stated objectives.
+71. Based on these overarching targets, policy priorities arise to deliver the stated objectives.
 The following policy priorities refer to visions and challenges above.